Gravel Size Chart and Different Types explained with pictures

 Related: Pallet Dimensions and Types by industries in inches & centimeters, Plant Size – Complete Guide From house plants to trees

-Gravel sizes are based on the diameter of the stones.
+Gravel sizes are based on the diameter in inches of the stones.
+Its size often determines its use and what it is called – pea gravel, river gravel, washed gravel, and river rock of various sizes.
 However, the correct size of gravel you need will depend on the application.
 This section will discuss the best use for the various stone grades.

 #1 Gravel